seL4/docs/processes/rfc-process.md

 and the documentation artefact it generates.
 {% endcomment %}

-* removing support for a platform, and
+* Removing support for a platform
-* changing the versioning system used for libraries.
+* Changing the versioning system used for libraries
+* Adding a new major API feature to the kernel

 Changes such as bug-fixes, refactorings, optimistions, or those that do not affect the functional requirements